Ellipse Drawing Guide

 Sometimes the direction of foreshortening is challenging to determine.

-Especially when the cylinder is almost in front of you, yet not completely (meaning, the amount of foreshortening is very small).
+Especially when a cylinder is almost in front of you yet not completely (meaning the amount of foreshortening is very small).

 Direction of the minor axis in a camera